-The Student Council includes members from each year group and is led by the Head Girl and Deputies.
+The Student Council includes members from each year group and is led by the Head Girl and Deputy - along with the School Ambassador.
 Meetings take place each fortnight and students are invited to ask their representative to raise ideas and concerns at the meetings for the Head Girl to relay to staff at the HoD's meetings.
-The Student Ambassadors are responsible for promoting the student voice within our community and therefore play a crucial role in the communication of student needs to the leadership team.
+The School Ambassador is responsible for promoting the student voice within our community and therefore plays a crucial role in the communication of student needs to the leadership team.